tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

 Inheritance is a fundamental concept in object-oriented programming that allows a new class to be based on an existing class, inheriting its properties, methods, and other members.
 In C#, inheritance is achieved through the use of the `:` symbol followed by the name of the base class.

 For example, consider a base class `Vehicle` with properties and methods common to all vehicles, such as `NumberOfWheels`, `MaxSpeed`, and `Drive()`.
 We can create a derived class `Car` that inherits from `Vehicle` and adds its own properties and methods, such as `Brand`, `Model`, and `Accelerate()`.
-The `Car` class can also override or extend the behavior of the `Vehicle` class through polymorphism.

 Inheritance allows for code reuse and the ability to create specialized classes that inherit from a more general base class.
-Derived classes can also override or extend the behavior of the base class through polymorphism.
+Derived classes can also override or extend the behavior of the base class through [polymorphism](#polymorphism).

 ```csharp